h3rald/hastyscribe/README.md

 ### What language is _HastyScribe_ implemented in?

-HastyScribe is implemented in [Nimrod][nimrod], a very expressive language that compiles to C and is able to generate small, standalone and self-contained executable files.
+HastyScribe is implemented in [Nim][nim], a very expressive language that compiles to C and is able to generate small, standalone and self-contained executable files.

 ### How do I build _HastyScribe_ from source?